 I had a client once who wanted to upscale his business.
-He was in the photography business, and wanted to do more weddings and members of the board photographs.
+He was in the photography business and wanted to do more weddings and members of the board photographs.
 I looked at him and said, ‘You can’t dress like that.
-I’m not saying you have to wear a suit, but you have to wear nice button-down shirt and a pair of really nice slacks and you gotta lose the sneakers.’
+I’m not saying you have to wear a suit, but you have to wear a nice button-down shirt and a pair of really nice slacks and you gotta lose the sneakers.’
 That kind of thing really makes a difference.

 From reading your book, it seemed like were a mother figure to the girls that I’m assuming they probably didn’t have.

 Yeah.
 Well, it wasn’t so much that these girls didn’t have good experiences with their parents because for the most part, I don’t think that was true.
 What it was, though, is when you’re 20, 22, 23 years old, you don’t want to be going home and asking mommy for everything.
 Apparently kids today are different but back then, people wanted to be independent.
 And yet they still needed something – they still needed an adult to get guidance from and to ask questions of.
 I sort of filled that role for them and that was fun for me, it really was.
 I really enjoyed it.

 Do you miss your old business or have you completely moved on?